Tangerine’s US Dollar Savings Account can be used to hold and grow your US dollar funds pending when you need them.

 If you are planning on opening a Business Tangerine US Dollar Savings Account, there are a few extra steps you need to take.

-You must have a USD business chequing account at another financial institution so you can easily transfer funds between this account and the one you open with Tangerine.
+You must have a USD business chequing account at another financial institution to easily transfer funds between this account and the one you open with Tangerine.
 You are also required to first open a Tangerine Business CAD Savings Account.

-The business USD account offers a higher interest rate of 0.20%.
+The business USD account offers a higher interest rate.

 Pros and Cons of Tangerine USD Savings Account

-When you open your first savings account, you earn an excellent 2.10% savings rate for 5 months, after which the rate becomes 0.10%.
+When you open your first savings account, you earn a promotional rate for five months, after which the rate becomes 0.10%.